1. ISS Gateway Experience

-- or ISIS 110: Information, Society, and Culture (Bass Connections Gateway)
+- ISS 110: Information, Society, and Culture (Bass Connections Gateway)

-- ISIS 240/L: Fundamentals of Web-based Multimedia Communications.
+- ISS 240/L: Fundamentals of Web-based Multimedia Communications.
 OR

 - Approved QS courses with a technology-production element, such as: